nos/name-service/README.md

-# nOS Name Service Smart Contract
+# nOS Service Smart Contracts

+This repository contains the smart contract for the nOS back-end.

 ---